-Would you have guessed that you and I would spend our 2020 spring season fighting a global pandemic?
+Would you have guessed that you and I would spend 2020 fighting a global pandemic?

 COVID-19 has done serious damage to the fabric of societies around the world.
 Some of us are batting unemployment, anxiety, boredom, loneliness — or the virus itself.
 For many, the situation goes even deeper; we are battling with the question of whether God is still good during this difficult time.

 We have the philosophical dilemma of thinking that a good God will always remove bad things.
 But we also have the emotional realness of this time.
 The struggle to believe in God’s goodness is certainly understandable, as we consider all that has happened to us in the past month.
 How can God really be good, we ask, when there is so much hurt?